Test-Optional Admissions: Introduction

 Now consider students with observable characteristics at which the college is \emph{more} selective than society.
 Suppose the college prefers to admit applicants from New Jersey only if they score above 55, whereas society loves the Garden State and would like to admit any of its students with a score above 25.
 If test scores are submitted, the college incurs a disagreement cost for any rejected applicant with a score above 25.
 Consequently, under test mandatory, the college uses a score threshold between 25 and 55, say 40.
 Under test optional, however, the college can do strictly better among New Jerseyans by imputing a score between 40 and 55 and then rejecting non-submitters.
 Imputing the score of 40 would replicate the test-mandatory admissions outcome but lower the disagreement cost because all New Jerseyans with scores below 40 don't submit; now there is no differentiation between those below 25, where there is no disagreement, and those in the 25--40 range, where there is disagreement.
 The college may do even better by imputing a score strictly above 40, which would reject more students and thus improve, from its perspective, its New Jerseyan student body.

 We show in \autoref{sec:analysis} that the above examples encapsulate the general logic for how a college can benefit from going test optional.
 Notice that in these examples, fencers benefit---some weakly and some strictly---from a school going test optional, whereas New Jerseyans are hurt. \autoref{sec:flexible} establishes that these consequences for student welfare hold generally: student groups for whom the college is less selective than society benefit from test optional, while student groups for whom the college is more selective are hurt.
+Furthermore, at every student observable, society is (weakly) harmed by test optional.

-For test optional to never harm a college, the college must judiciously choose its imputation rule.
-In practice, we see many schools promising that non-submitters will be treated ``fairly''.
+For test optional to never harm a college, the imputation rule must be judiciously chosen.
+In practice, many schools promise that non-submitters will be treated ``fairly''.
 The \href{https://admission.usc.edu/apply/test-optional-policy-faq/}{University of Southern California's statement} is representative: ``applicants will not be penalized or put at a disadvantage if they choose not to submit SAT or ACT scores.''
-Although it is ambiguous what such policies really mean, we propose that they correspond to a \emph{no adverse inference} imputation rule: a student who does not submit a test score is imputed their expected test score given other observables, but crucially, not conditioning on non-submission. \autoref{sec:restricted} studies test-optional outcomes under this or some other given imputation rule.
+While the meaning of such policies is ambiguous, one interpretation is that of a \emph{no adverse inference} imputation rule: a student who does not submit a test score is imputed their expected score given other observables, but crucially, not conditioning on non-submission. \autoref{sec:restricted} studies test-optional outcomes under this or some other fixed imputation rule.
 We establish a sense in which students with good non-test observables (and low test scores) benefit when a college goes test optional because it increases their admission rate.
 Students with intermediate observables (and intermediate scores) are harmed.
 Other students are unaffected.